Rhoahndur/CollabCanvasGAI/memory-bank/productContext.md

 5. **Exploration:** User can pan, zoom, create rectangles, and see other users' cursors
 6. **Collaboration:** Other users' actions appear in real-time

-### User Flow: Creating a Rectangle
+### User Flow: Creating a Shape
+1. User selects desired shape from tool palette (rectangle, circle, polygon, text box)
-1. User clicks and drags anywhere on empty canvas
+2. User clicks and drags anywhere on empty canvas
-2. Semi-transparent preview rectangle appears during drag
+3. Semi-transparent preview shape appears during drag
-3. On release, rectangle is created with pseudorandom color from palette
+4. On release, shape is created with pseudorandom color from palette
-4. Rectangle appears instantly for current user (optimistic update)
+5. Shape appears instantly for current user (optimistic update)
-5. Rectangle syncs to Firestore and appears for all other users within 100ms
+6. Shape syncs to Firestore and appears for all other users within 100ms
+7. For text boxes, inline editor automatically opens for immediate text entry
-6. Rectangle persists forever (or until manually deleted in Firestore Console)
+8. Shape persists forever (or until deleted via Delete key)

-### User Flow: Moving a Rectangle
+### User Flow: Manipulating Shapes
-1. User clicks a rectangle to select it
+1. User clicks a shape to select it
-2. Rectangle shows blue selection outline
+2. Shape shows blue selection outline with resize/rotate handles
-3. Rectangle is locked to this user (visible to others as "locked")
+3. Shape is locked to this user (visible to others as "locked")
+4. User can:
-4. User drags the rectangle to new position
+   - **Drag:** Move the shape to new position
+   - **Resize:** Drag corner/edge handles to resize
+   - **Rotate:** Drag top handle to rotate
+   - **Delete:** Press Delete/Backspace key to remove
+   - **Edit text:** Double-click to open inline text editor
-5. Position updates optimistically in local state (smooth dragging)
+5. All changes update optimistically in local state (smooth interaction)
-6. Position syncs to Firestore every 200ms during drag (throttled)
+6. Changes sync to Firestore every 200ms during manipulation (throttled)
-7. On release, final position syncs to Firestore
+7. On release, final state syncs to Firestore
 8. Object is unlocked and selection outline disappears when cursor leaves

+### User Flow: Multi-Select
+1. User selects SELECT tool from palette
+2. User clicks and drags on empty canvas to draw selection rectangle
+3. All shapes within rectangle become selected (blue outlines)
+4. User can drag all selected shapes together
+5. All selected shapes move in unison
+6. Changes sync for all shapes simultaneously

 ### User Flow: Multiplayer Awareness
 1. User sees other users' cursors moving in real-time